Attracting the right tenants and then

 - Criminal record is checked to make sure the applicant does not have a history that would put our neighbors in danger.

 - Debt-to-income ratio is considered…do they have too many bills to comfortably afford the rent?

 - We ask for pay stubs or proof of last few pay periods for their current job.

 - Self-employed people are required to show the last 2 years of tax filings and if we accept them, we may ask for a larger security deposit to off-set the uncertainty of their income.

 - We check their payment history on their current bills as well as their rent.
 Some people make plenty of money but are horrible at paying bills on time.

-- We look for Late payments, charged-off accounts, bankruptcy or evictions.
-All which will serve as a warning that paying rent will not be this applicants priority.
+- We look for late payments, charged-off accounts, bankruptcy or evictions, all of which may signal that paying rent will not be this applicant’s priority.

 Have they been a good tenant in the past?